ddyjis/CMT212/Report.md

 The complete code for analysis can be found in `data-analysis.py`.

 The aim of this visualisation is to show the relationship between immunisation coverage and child mortality rate.
-First, I analysed the datasets separately.
+First, I <u>analysed the datasets separately</u>.

 ```python
 # read in the dataset